 Anna Gustafson was born & raised in the tiny fishing village of Lund BC, population around 200 if you’re not counting hippies.
 She now lives in the city of Toronto where the population is roughly 22,000 times that of Lund and where she now is the hippie.

 A born storyteller, Anna has spent her life exploring different creative outlets to tell them.
 CBC’s Comics found her as a young comic and now by industry standards she is an old comic.
 Almost two decades in stand-up comedy has enabled her to broaden her reach, explore the landscape and find what is now becoming her life’s work.
-Anna has become a fixture in the Canadian comedy community, co-founded a women’s comedy festival in Toronto and has recently become the Associate Producer of YYComedy Festival in Calgary and the Comedian in Residence at Gilda’s Club Toronto, is an accomplished writer and speaker as well as a charitable cycling advocate with a side of indoor cycling instructor.
+Anna has become a fixture in the Canadian comedy community, co-founded a women’s comedy festival in Toronto, is the Associate Producer of YYComedy Festival in Calgary and the Comedian in Residence at Gilda’s Club Toronto, is an accomplished writer and speaker as well as a charitable cycling advocate with a side of indoor cycling instructor.
 Not a napper.

 from TEDx Powell River

 Anna Gustafson is a triple threat.
 She writes, she performs and her thighs can crack walnuts…..but more importantly – she touches all ages with her humour.
 Whether she’s talking about love, children in need or her beloved home on the west coat, Anna is genuine, talented and graceful.
 An artist who I am priveledged to work with.

 Anna connected with our audience instantly, spoke like she had lived our lives, and offered snippets of wisdom that touched us on a level few outsiders are ever able to do.
 A true artist, she painted a picture with experience, depth, sincerity, and a subtle message to do more, be more and thank the people who are putting it out there as volunteers.